webiny/webiny-js/packages/webiny-entity-memory/README.md

 `yarn add webiny-entity-memory`

 ## Usage
-The following code shows how to configure and assign Memory driver
+The following code shows how to configure and assign Memory driver.

 ```
 import { MemoryDriver } from "webiny-entity-memory";